 - Tips to Protect Yourself From Digital Identity Theft

 - What To Do If You're a Victim of Identity Theft

 Personal identity theft is is when someone else uses your personal information, like your credit card number, identification number, and name to carry out fraudulent transactions without your permission.
-The fraudulent collection and use of your private personal and/or financial information, usually for profit at your expense.
+The fraudulent collection and use of your private personal and/or financial information, usually for profit at your expense, is a crime.

 Once identity thieves have your data, they will attempt to apply for credit, make purchases, or get services under your name.
 Airline tickets, hotel costs, and expensive merchandise may be charged to your existing credit cards.
 A new loan or line of credit could be opened in your name (without you knowing).
 Or your tax refund could be stolen right from under your nose.

 Identity thieves, or cybercriminals, can get their hands on your private personal and financial information in a variety of ways.
 Some of the most common methods include: